 Unfortunately, that is a misprint; the beginning date of volume 1 is actually 1786.
 Volume 2 covers 1799-1805.
 Unfortunate, because the years just after 1768 may have contained references to Philip and Lawrence, who by 1786 were already war veterans living in Pennsylvania.
 Of course, it is likely that newspapers did not exist in western Maryland prior to that year, or that no earlier copies have survived.

 Nov.
 22, 1797: “Michael Myers, 2 miles from Creager’s Town, Hunting Creek, Fred. co., selling waggons [sic] of all dimensions.”
-This is quite a good one, since it gives the location of this Michael Myers’ residence.
-From that clue, I may be able to find land records containing more clues.
+A rough location of Michael’s property.

 Jul.
-24, 1802: “Levy Court of Fred co. ‘turned out of office’ a long list of officials appointed the previous year; new appointments in their stead: Supervisors: … Michael Myers …” So now we have a Michael Myers established as a county official.
+24, 1802: “Levy Court of Fred co. ‘turned out of office’ a long list of officials appointed the previous year; new appointments in their stead: Supervisors: … Michael Myers …” Michael had a role as a county official.
 There are several other official appointments of this or another Michael Myers.

 Jan.
 21, 1803: “Appointments … Justice of the Peace: … Michael Myer” [one of 22 names]

 May 27, 1803: “Supervisors of Roads appointed for Fred. co. … Mich.
 Myers” [one of 47 names]